plan your visit

 If attending with children they will be fascinated, feel like they are in a Harry Potter movie and get very excited so please do your best to keep the noise level down before you visit to have a talk to them about how magicians like their secret space to be quiet and mysterious.

 With so many secrets on show and access to the magicians sacred space, photography and recording is strictly prohibited, however photos (not filming) are permitted in the box office area for memories.

 The Museum of Magic is located inside the secret walls and passage ways of The Magicians Cabaret Theatre Restaurant at 91 Riley Street Darlinghurst.
 (Eastern suburbs of Sydney and just a 7 minute from Sydney CBD.

 Upon entry there are three steps, passage ways are tight and small.

-Areas to sit and rest, reflect and have a coffee / snack
+Areas to sit and rest, reflect and have a coffee or drink

 In the Magicians Cabaret room and the Top Hat Bar

 On site there are magicians doves and rabbits.
 They are happy and well looked after and part of master magicians and Museum creator James Karp private life.
 They all have names and communicate with Mr Karp on a different vibration.
 Upon staffs discretion they may be handed out for a photograph.